top of page

 Why this programme

-Public services are increasingly augmented by AI — from chatbots and predictive analytics to automation and personalisation at scale.
+Delivery services are increasingly augmented by AI — from chatbots and predictive analytics to automation and personalisation at scale.
 Yet many organisations rush into technology adoption without first addressing the strategic design gapsbroken service experiences, or equity blind spots in their systems.

-This programme helps leaders ask:
+This programme helps ask:

 • What must be redesigned before AI is introduced?